herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 ### Install kops cli

-If you haven't kops installed on your machine, please install free kops cli ([Instructions](https://github.com/kubernetes/kops)).
+If you haven't kops cli installed on your machine, please install free kops cli ([Instructions](https://github.com/kubernetes/kops)).

 With kops you will be able to deploy your Docker images on ASW (or on another cloud, or on your own solution).

 ### Install aws cli

-If you haven't kops installed on your machine, please install free kops cli ([Instructions](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), [Easier](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html#install-bundle-other)).
+If you haven't aws cli installed on your machine, please install free aws cli ([Instructions](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), [Easier](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html#install-bundle-other)).

-With kops you will be able to deploy your Docker images on ASW (or on another cloud, or on your own solution).

 ## <a id="chapter3b1"></a> a.
 Architecture